 To see other places to visit, more things to do, reviews, and other tourist information, read Bologna vacation builder.

 If you are flying in from United States, the closest major airport is Bologna Guglielmo Marconi Airport.
 In September in Bologna, expect temperatures between 79°F during the day and 60°F at night.
 Cap off your sightseeing on the 27th (Tue) early enough to catch the train to Modena.

 Things to do in Bologna

-Get expert advice on where to stay in Bologna.Book a hotel »
+Get expert advice on where to stay in Bologna.Find places to stay »

 Capital of Engines

 Deemed the Capital of Engines, Modena is the birthplace of Enzo Ferrari and the headquarters of Italian sports cars.Kick off your visit on the 28th (Wed): see the interesting displays at Casa Museo Luciano Pavarotti, then make a trip to I Love Maranello, then take in the dramatic scenery at Bucamante Waterfalls, and finally experience rural life at Azienda Agricola Moscattini.
 Get ready for a full day of sightseeing on the next day: stop by Mercato Albinelli, look for all kinds of wild species at Salse di Nirano, then pause for some serene contemplation at Tempio della Beata Vergine della Ghiara (detto Basilica della Madonna della Ghiara), and finally look for gifts at Acetaia di Giorgio.